Farming Village

 Goat Show

 These cheeky inquisitive creatures will surely put a smile on your face!
-There will be a range of breeds including Angora, Pygmy, Dairy and Boer Goats on display.
+There are a range of breeds including Angora on display and Boer Goats on display and taking part in classes.

 Goats are fantastic animals for grazing small holdings and their fleece can be spun into some magnificent garments.